peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 Host: server.example.com
 ~~~~

-The server responds with a JSON object containing the nonce.
 The response MUST use the HTTP Header Content-Type value set to `application/json` and MUST provide a JSON object containing the member `nonce`.
 Below is a non-normative example of the response given by a server:

 ~~~~ http
 HTTP/1.1 200 OK